model-checking/kani/docs/src/rustc-hacks.md

 ### CLion / IntelliJ
 This is not a great solution, but it works for now (see <https://github.com/intellij-rust/intellij-rust/issues/1618>
 for more details).
-Edit the `Cargo.toml` of the package that you are working on and add artificial dependencies on the `rustc` packages that you would like to explore.
+Edit the `Cargo.toml` of the package that you're working on and add artificial dependencies on the `rustc` packages that you would like to explore.

 ```toml
 # This configuration doesn't exist so it shouldn't affect your build.